ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 1. Construct a `curl` request that enters two forms: `"log={username}"` and `"pwd={password}"` and goes to `http://localhost:8080/wp-login.php`.
 Enter Ryan's credentials where there are placeholders.

-    * curl -L -D cookie2.txt -d "log=Ryan&pwd=12345&testcookie=1&rememberme=forever" http://localhost:8080/wp-login.php
+    * curl "log=Ryan" "pwd=123456" http://localhost:8080/wp-login.php

 ![pic](IMAGE/11.PNG)

 <u> **Question:** Did you see any obvious confirmation of a login?
 (Y/N)</u>

-   * Yes the was a confirmation because the command ran successful and created the TXT file **cooke2.txt**.
+   *  No , however the command did run and there is a HTTP Code 200
+   *  It also made changes to ryancookies.txt

 ![pic](IMAGE/cook.PNG)